jort-dev/copilot/README.md

 # Tips
 * Use the menu entry swapper plugin to make every action left-clickable.
 * Use the camera plugin to zoom out more and enable vertical camera.
+* Increase the render distance with the GPU plugin.
+* Enable Esc to close the current interface.

 # Planned features
 * Tempoross